System Call & Protection

 TIP

 Exceptions are different from interrupts.
 Exceptions are triggered by CPU instructions that cause something wrong.
 Interrupts are triggered by devices outside of the CPU, such as a timer, a disk, or a network interface controller.
-The similarity is that both need to be handled by the operating system, and the mcause
+The mcause

-CSR helps the operating system see what needs to be handled.
+CSR helps the operating system understand which particular interrupt or exception needs to be handled.

 The ecall